-Wellingtonians along the parade route are invited to join in the celebration by cheering on our road safety heroes as they march through the city.
-A rolling road closure will be provided by the NZ Police, please follow their instructions, and expect some delays along the parade route.
+A rolling road closure will be provided by the Police from 10am – 10.45am.
+Please follow their instructions, and expect some delays along the parade route.